 I guess that my journey as a coach began long before I ever coached my first client.
-More than ten years ago a friend in Taiwan, where I was living and teaching English,, gave me a copy of Eckhart Tolle’s “The Power of Now” to read because I was going through a difficult time.
-I devoured the book and a seed was planted in my mind…that would suddenly sprout on 1 January 2008, when an unfortunate encounter with an uncovered manhole would be the spiritual awakening that saw me walk away from a lifelong love-hate relationship with alcohol, and be blessed with the beginning of long-term recovery and a new spiritual, personal and professional direction in life.
+More than ten years ago a friend in Taiwan, where I was living and teaching English, gave me a copy of Eckhart Tolle’s “The Power of Now” to read because I was going through a difficult time.
+I devoured the book and a seed was planted in my mind…that would suddenly sprout on 1 January 2008, when an unfortunate encounter with an uncovered manhole would be the spiritual awakening that saw me walk away from a lifelong love-hate relationship with alcohol, and be in my personal process of long-term recovery and a new spiritual, personal and professional direction in life.

 I began my professional training as a coach while teaching at a women’s university in Saudi Arabia.
-I was blessed to be trained by a gifted coach, Glenn Douglas-Haig of Inner Life Skills, and had plenty of willing (training) clients, on the desert campus on the outskirts of Riyadh.
-While studying and practising to become a life and business coach, I began to experience the empowering nature of coaching with regards to my personal recovery.
+I was trained by a gifted coach, Glenn Douglas-Haig of Inner Life Skills, and had plenty of willing “clients”, in the desert campus on the outskirts of Riyadh.
+While studying and practicing to become a life and business coach, I began to experience the empowering nature of coaching with regards to my personal substance abuse recovery.

-Many of the early years of my recovery, and personal and spiritual discovery had been done by listening to podcasts, Ted Talks and YouTube recordings, while being part of virtual recovery communities, like Women For Sobriety, whose Thirteen Powerful Affirmations got me through my first couple of years of recovery.
-But as I worked through the coaching curriculum it was plain to me that this was the missing link in really deepening my recovery and living in full acceptance of my new lifestyle.
+Many of the early years of my recovery, and personal and spiritual process, had been done by listening to podcasts, Ted Talks and YouTube recordings, while being part of virtual recovery communities, like Women For Sobriety, whose Thirteen Powerful Affirmations got me through my first couple of years of recovery.
+But as I worked through the coaching curriculum it was plain to me that this was the missing link in really deepening my recovery and living in congruence with of my new lifestyle.

 During this time I started to make inquiries into the South African recovery market trying to figure out how things worked back in Johannesburg, as I was planning to return home after more than ten years of living in various parts of Asia.
 The name David Collins kept coming up as the go to person in the Recovery Coaching industry.
 However, the addiction treatment and recovery industry is fraught with politics as I was soon to learn.
 Never being one to take the word of others I continued to make inquiries, while completing my Life & Business Coaching certification, and planning to return to SA.